znss1989/redux-todo/README.md

 # Redux-Todo

-This is an Todo web app based on Redux & React.
+This is an Todo web app based on Redux & React, following the Redux official docs.